 Here’s a digest of what the press has had to say about Little Women, alongside John Rockwell’s assessment of New York City Opera’s version in the The New York Times: here too are astute essays by Thomas May and by Daniel Felsenfeld, and a selection of the conversations I’ve had with journalists about the piece.
 You’ll find the distinguished photographer Joe McNally’s documentation of our Japan tour, among many other images.

 Here you can find Beth’s aria, “Have peace, Jo” and Bhaer’s aria “Kennst du das Land:” you’ll also find arias in Schirmer’s collections for soprano, mezzo-soprano, and baritone.
+Eclipse Chamber Orchestra commissioned Alcott Music, an orchestral suite from the opera after its premiere; you’ll find the score here and the recording here.
 Peggy Monastra, my splendid representative at G. Schirmer, can answer any questions about perusal DVDs: Lastly, besides my program note and the opera’s technical details, I blush to include a compulsively complete course (in .pdf form) Opera America asked me to prepare for their online audience in the summer of 2002.